rgopi2win/css-flexbox/README.md

 # css-flexbox
-To explore the CSS flexbox properties
+The project has created to explore the CSS flex box properties and develop a small webpage using CSS flexbox properties.